Isha-Rana-Dahiya/Building-a-Chat-with-a-Database-using-Generative-AI/README.md

 - GPT-4.1 generates relevant SQL queries based on detected query patterns.
 - Query Execution: The translated SQL runs on Azure SQL Database.
 -	If semantic search is required, vector embeddings refine the query in Azure AI Search.
-•	Response Enhancement: GPT-4.1 summarizes retrieved data into a human-friendly response.
+- Response Enhancement: GPT-4.1 summarizes retrieved data into a human-friendly response.
-•	Additional filters or product recommendations may be suggested.
+-	Additional filters or product recommendations may be suggested.

 3. Inference: Generating a User-Friendly Response
-•	Azure OpenAI GPT-4.1 refines the output: o	Give brand name and give details about glass feature. o	Provides explanations (e.g., why certain brands are recommended). o	Generates alternative query suggestions. o	Results are sent to the user via chatbot UI, with formatted responses. o	Optimization & Secure Handling
+-	Azure OpenAI GPT-4.1 refines the output:
+-	Give brand name and give details about glass feature.
+-	Provides explanations (e.g., why certain brands are recommended).
+-	Generates alternative query suggestions.
+-	Results are sent to the user via chatbot UI, with formatted responses.
+-	Optimization & Secure Handling